 Quick Highlights:

-- Clinical psychologists often work in hospitals, clinics, or private practices.
-Forensic psychologists can be found in courtrooms, law enforcement agencies, correctional facilities, or as consultants.
+- Workplaces: Clinical psychologists work in hospitals, clinics, or private practice.
+Forensic psychologists work in courts, law enforcement, or corrections.

 Related: